dimitar-rakov/combined_imbvs/obstacle_detector/README.md

 ## Usage

 The node from this package can be run with the aid of the launch files from the _launch_ directory.
-The following example start a obstacle_detector_node configurated for ICS setup:
+The following example start an obstacle_detector_node:
 ```roslaunch obstacle_detector obstacle_detector.launch```

 Ofline API documentation based on doxygen can be generated whit rosdoc_lite.
 For generation start``` rosdoc_lite .``` whitin the package directory.
 The generated documentation can be found in created doc/html/index.html